futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 FIFO in case of BFS.

 One of the applications of BFS is finding the shortest path in a unweighted graph.
-This time the paper chooses a different representation for the spanning forest, the reason is that it's harder to build a tree of nodes because of the way BFS works: **its recursion logic delivers nodes in a top-down fashion whereas the one in DFS delivers them in a bottom-up fashion, which is the natural way of building a tree** [EXPLAIN THIS BETTER].
+This time the paper chooses a different representation for the spanning forest: a list of labelled paths.
+It does that mainly for two reasons: it's easiest to implement than the previous representation in terms of BFS and it fits well the applications of BFS spanning trees - for example finding the  shortest path between two vertices in a unweighted graph.
-The paper argues that considering some of the applications of BFS spanning trees
-- for example finding the  shortest path between two vertices in a unweighted graph - a list of paths can be used to represent the BFS spanning tree.
 Let's have a look at the implementation of the shortest path algorithm:

 ``` haskell